C

 Use your own solar I-RECs for partial Scope 2 coverage + buy additional I-RECs for the remainder

 **Sell if**: You own solar + don't need Scope 2 market-based claims + want to monetize every possible revenue stream. **Buy if**: Your HQ requires RE100 compliance + you can't install enough solar to cover 100% consumption + need quick Scope 2 reduction without capex. **Hybrid strategy**: Use your own solar I-RECs for partial Scope 2 coverage + buy additional I-RECs for the remainder. **Critical rule**: If you redeem I-RECs for your own use, you cannot sell them (no double counting) — you must choose use-or-sell.
 Decide based on: parent company requirements / ESG reporting framework / solar coverage ratio — see PPA vs EPC Comparison to understand how each financing model affects I-REC ownership.
+I-RECs reduce reported emissions, but first you must register the Carbon Footprint for Organization (CFO) — TGO registration.

 Frequently Asked Questions About I-REC